m-lamonaca/programming-notes/docs/languages/rust/rust.md

 > **Note**: raw pointers can be used only in `unsafe` block.
 Rust doesn't track the pointed value

-*Mutable references* have one big restriction: you can have *only one* mutable reference to a particular piece of data in a particular scope.
+*Mutable references* have one big restriction: it's possible to have *only one* mutable reference to a particular piece of data in a particular scope.

 The benefit of having this restriction is that Rust can prevent **data races** at compile time.
 A data race is similar to a race condition and happens when these three behaviors occur: